From the Google cache.

 To do this, they then conquered the major slave port Luanda in Angola from the Portuguese.

-That way, the Dutch West Indies Company became a major player in the trans-Atlantic slave trade which they had not been before.
+That way, the Dutch West India Company became a major player in the trans-Atlantic slave trade which they had not been before.

 So, sugar led to slavery and war.
 Slavery led to more slavery.
 War led to more war.